 - -t m

 - - memory only.
 With -x, also shows CPU for that process on same line.
-If the -I line is not triggered, will also show the system RAM used/total information.
+If the -I or -m lines are not triggered, will also show the system RAM used/total information.

 - -t cm